N3BCKN/alexscript/README.md

 anna.przedstaw_sie()    # Cześć, jestem Anna i mam 30 lat.
 ```

 If you've used Ruby, Python, or JavaScript, the semantics will feel immediately familiar, only vocabulary changes. `klasa` is `class`, `funkcja` is `function`, `niech` is `let`, `jesli` is `if`.
-Full list list of keyword is small enough to learn in an afternoon, and the language design favors the same patterns you already know.
+Full list list of keywords is small enough to learn in an afternoon, and the language design favors the same patterns you already know.

+Keywords come in two interchangeable spellings — plain ASCII (`jesli`, `zwroc`) and the properly accented Polish one (`jeśli`, `zwróć`) — and identifiers may contain Polish letters, so `niech imię = "Anna"` is valid code.

 ---